Awareness to Inclusion to Advocacy, Your Next Steps

 Erin Patchett, PhD

 My name is Erin Patchett (she/her) and you can call me EP.
-I currently work for Colorado State University Campus Recreation as the Director of Administration and Assessment, and I also teach in our undergraduate and graduate Sport Management programs.
+I currently work for Colorado State University Campus Recreation as the Director of Administration and Assessment.
 I've volunteered with NIRSA throughout my career, most recently as the 2021 NIRSA Annual Conference Program Chair and with the EDI Commission.
 Some of my most cherished friendships are with folx I've met during my journey in this field.

 I am a graduate of the University of Iowa (B.S.
 Exercise Science, M.A.
 Leisure Studies) and the University of Northern Colorado (Ph.D.
 Sport Administration).